-- 1.2 The objective of general purpose financial reporting1 is to provide financial information about the reporting entity that is useful to existing and potential investors, lenders and other creditors in making decisions relating to providing resources to the entity.2 Those decisions involve decisions about: - (a) buying, selling or holding equity and debt instruments; - (b) providing or settling loans and other forms of credit; or - (c) exercising rights to vote on, or otherwise influence, management's actions that affect the use of the entity's economic resources. - Aus1.2.1 Among the users of financial information about a not-for-profit reporting entity are existing and potential resource providers (such as donors and other funders, taxpayers, lenders and other creditors, and investors), recipients of goods and services (such as beneficiaries, for example, members of the community) and parties performing a review or oversight function on behalf of other users (such as advisers and members of parliament).
+- (a) buying, selling or holding equity and debt instruments; - (b) providing or settling loans and other forms of credit; or - (c) exercising rights to vote on, or otherwise influence, management's actions that affect the use of the entity's economic resources. - Aus1.2.1 Among the users of financial information about a not-for-profit reporting entity are existing and potential resource providers (such as donors and other funders, taxpayers, lenders and other creditors, and investors), recipients of goods and services (such as beneficiaries, for example, members of the community) and parties performing a review or oversight function on behalf of other users (such as advisers and members of parliament).
 Such users may make resource allocation decisions in relation to not-for-profit entities that differ from those identified in paragraph 1.2.
 For example, donors and other funders decide whether to commit resources to an entity, taxpayers decide who should represent them in government, recipients decide whether they can continue to rely on the provision of goods and services from the entity or whether to seek alternative suppliers, and parliaments decide, on behalf of constituents, whether to support particular programmes for delivery by an entity.
 In relation to not-for-profit entities, where pertinent, all references in the Conceptual Framework to 'existing and potential investors, lenders and other creditors' (and related terms) should be read as a reference to this broader range of users. - 1.3 The decisions described in paragraph 1.2 depend on the returns that existing and potential investors, lenders and other creditors expect, for example, dividends, principal and interest payments or market price increases.
 Investors', lenders' and other creditors' expectations about returns depend on their assessment of the amount, timing and uncertainty of (the prospects for) future net cash inflows to the entity and on their assessment of management's stewardship of the entity's economic resources.
 Existing and potential investors, lenders and other creditors need information to help them make those assessments. - Aus1.3.1 In respect of not-for-profit entities, users (such as certain existing and potential resource providers) are generally not concerned with obtaining a financial return on an investment in the entity.
 Rather, they are concerned with the ability of the entity to achieve its objectives (whether financial or nonfinancial), which in turn may depend, at least in part, on the entity's prospects for future net cash inflows and management's stewardship of the entity's economic resources (see also paragraph Aus1.18.1).
 Users will, for example, be interested in the capability of the entity's resources to provide goods and services in the future.
-Accordingly, in relation to not-for-profit entities, where pertinent, references in this Conceptual Framework to 'assessing prospects for future net cash inflows to the entity', 'assessing prospects for how future cash flows will be distributed among those with a claim against the reporting entity' and 'assessing management's stewardship of the entity's economic resources' (and related terms) should be read in the context of the common information needs of users of general purpose financial reports of not-for-profit entities described in this paragraph.

-Paragraphs Aus1.15.1, Aus1.16.1, Aus1.18.1 and a footnote are added as follows.
-Paragraphs 1.15, 1.16 and 1.18 are unamended but have been included for ease of reference:
+Accordingly, in relation to not-for-profit entities, where pertinent, references in this Conceptual Framework to 'assessing prospects for future net cash inflows to the entity', 'assessing prospects for how future cash flows will be distributed among those with a claim against the reporting entity' and 'assessing management's stewardship of the entity's economic resources' (and related terms) should be read in the context of the common information needs of users of general purpose financial reports of not-for-profit entities described in this paragraph. - Paragraphs Aus1.15.1, Aus1.16.1, Aus1.18.1 and a footnote are added as follows.
+Paragraphs 1.15, 1.16 and 1.18 are not amended but have been included for ease of reference: